dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ## CQRS pattern

-CQRS, or [Command and Query Responsibility Segregation](https://docs.microsoft.com/azure/architecture/patterns/cqrs), is an architectural pattern that separate operations that read data from operations that write data.
-This pattern can help maximize performance, scalability, and security.
+CQRS, or [Command and Query Responsibility Segregation](https://docs.microsoft.com/azure/architecture/patterns/cqrs), is an architectural pattern that separate operations that read data from those that write data.
+This pattern can help maximize performance, scalability, and security, especially for services with high-volume data requirements.

-In normal data access scenarios, you implement a single model (entity and repository object) that perform *both* read and write data operations.
+For normal scenarios, you implement a single model (entity and repository object) that performs *both* read and write data operations.

-However, a more advanced data access scenario might benefit from separate models and data tables for reads and writes.
-To improve performance, the read operation, known as a *query*, might query against a highly denormalized representation of the data to avoid expensive repetitive table joins.
-Whereas the *write* operation, known as a *command*, might update against a fully normalized representation of the data.
+However, a high volume data scenario might benefit from separate models and data tables for reads and writes.
+To improve performance, the read operation might query against a highly denormalized representation of the data to avoid expensive repetitive table joins.
+The *write* operation, known as a *command*, might update against a fully normalized representation of the data.
 You would then need to implement a mechanism to keep both representations in sync.
 Typically, whenever the write table is modified, it raises an event that replicates the data modification to the read table.

 Figure 5-8 shows an implementation of the CQRS pattern.